frankaemika/docs/source/tutorial.rst

 The callback provided to the ``robot.control`` will be executed for each robot state received from FRANKA, at 1 kHz frequency.
 In the callback, read() and readOnce() is not needed, as the robot state is provided.
-In the above example, the desired velocity is returned ``{{0.0, 0.0, 0.0, omega, omega, omega, omega}}`` during motion.
+In the above example, the desired velocity is returned as ``{{0.0, 0.0, 0.0, omega, omega, omega, omega}}`` during motion.
 When the motion is finished ``franka::Stop`` is returned instead.
 This example uses the internal `Joint Impedance` controller.